 The first retail S&P 500 Index-tracking fund was founded in 1976.
-Between then and now, investors could have done well for themselves by keeping their money invested in an index-tracking fund, while four of the five of the U.S. equity-focused American Funds available at the time have yielded even better results.
+Between then and now, investors could have done well for themselves by keeping their money invested in an index-tracking fund, while all five of the U.S. equity-focused American Funds available at the time have yielded even better results.